microhh/readthedocs/source/Tutorials/idealized_cases.rst

 .. admonition:: Example
     :class: tip

-    The figure below shows time series of water paths of hydrometeors in the 2D Weisman-Klemp bubble.
+    The figure below shows time series of water paths of hydrometeors.

 .. figure:: figures/microphysics.png
+    :width: 800

+|

 .. note::
     The most visible difference between the schemes is currently the lack of snow and graupel in the double moment scheme.